Team-Rosalind/team-rosalind-project/README.md

 # Project :
 This is the main repository for the HackBio'2020 Virtual Internship Experience. <br>

-Main goal of the project is write small scripts in different languages with the next output in sdout - name, e-mail, used_language, biostack, slack_username.
-Next step is to make csv file with rows corresponding to the person and columns to the values (as name, e-mail, etc) in bash, using sdout from scripts.
+Main goal of the project is write small scripts in different languages with the next output in sdout - `name, e-mail, used_language, biostack, slack_username`.
+Next step is to make csv file with rows corresponding to the person and columns to the values (as name, e-mail, etc) in bash, using sdout from scripts. <br>

 The only master csv is evaluated and information in it

 # Table of content
 - [Getting Started](#getting-started)